Basel. Die Pauluskische. Foto/Photo: TES

 The St. Paul Church, St. Antonius Church and Badische Bahnhof in Basel

-Basel’s population increased from 30 000 in 1850 to over 100 000 in 1900.
-The city expanded and planned neighbourhoods for various target groups.
-Rental houses for workers, houses with business space for the middle class and exclusive residential homes for the wealthy.
+Basel’s population increased from 30,000 in 1850 to over 100,000 in 1900.
+The city expanded and planned neighbourhoods for various target groups: rental houses for workers, houses with business space for the middle class, and exclusive residential homes for the wealthy.

 The architects Karl Moser (1860-1936) and Robert Curiel (1859-1925) were commissioned.
 Several local artists provided stained-glass windows, sculptures, decorations, and other reliefs.
 Moser is also the architect of the Badische Bahnhof in Kleinbasel, the German railway station on Swiss territory.

 The result, however, was a distinct style in the proper proportions.
 The style was so popular that several houses in the immediate vicinity adapted to the type of church.
-Twenty-five years later, a similar development took place in Dornach near the Goetheanum, on a much larger scale and in the Art Deco style.
+Twenty-five years later, a similar development occurred in Dornach near the Goetheanum, on a much larger scale and in the Art Deco style.

 It was exceptional in the 20th century that a religious building set the tone for the architecture and style of the residential area.
 It may not have proved enough to engage believers, but religiously inspired chanting will often be heard there.

 Karl Moser, The Antoniuskirche, 1927.
 The first Swiss church in concrete.
-The windows are made by Hans Stocker (1896-1983) and Otto Staiger (1894-1967), and the sculpture is made by Max Uehlinger (1894-1981).
+The windows were made by Hans Stocker (1896-1983) and Otto Staiger (1894-1967), and the sculpture was made by Max Uehlinger (1894-1981).

-Karl Moser, and something completely different, or not ?
+Karl Moser, and something completely different, or not?
 Badischer Bahnhof Basel, 1913, and Carl Burckhardt (1878-1923), the ‘Brunnengruppe Rhein und Wiese’, 1921.

 Source and further information: Kulturkirche Paulus